Work A.2.3

 Kitāb al-Arbaʿ (tr. unknown)

-This Arabic version of the Tetrabiblos by an unidentified author survives in a single manuscript from the 19th century (Istanbul, Üniversitesi, A 6141), which comprises only Book I and Chapters II.1–3.
+This Arabic version of the Tetrabiblos by an unidentified translator survives in a single manuscript from the nineteenth century (MS Istanbul, Üniversitesi, A 6141), which comprises only Book I and chapters II.1–3.
 It is not mentioned in biobibliographical works but was first identified as an independent translation by Keiji Yamamoto.
-While this translation is clearly unrelated to the version attributed to Ibrāhīm b. al-Ṣalt/Ḥunayn b.
-Isḥāq (A.2.2), it may share a common origin with al-Farrukhān’s paraphrase (A.2.1).
-Burnett (forthcoming) has shown that the Latin translation of the Tetrabiblos written by Hugo Sanctelliensis around 1150 (Latin A.2.2) was based on this Arabic version, and that the Latin version completed in Toledo in 1236 (Latin A.2.4) is an abbreviated literal translation of it.
-The author of this Arabic translation must hence have been active before the mid 12th century.
+While this translation is clearly unrelated to the version attributed to Ibrāhīm b. al-Ṣalt and Ḥunayn b.
+Isḥāq (A.2.2), Burnett suggests that it may share a common origin with al-Farrukhān’s paraphrase (A.2.1).
+Burnett has also shown that the Latin translation of the Tetrabiblos written by Hugo Sanctelliensis around 1150 (Latin A.2.2) was based on this Arabic version, and that the Latin version completed in Toledo in 1236 (Latin A.2.4) is an abbreviated literal translation of it.
+The author of this Arabic translation must hence have been active before the mid-twelfth century.

 Text: [Istanbul, Üniversitesi, A 6141]